 Title: Streamlining WTSA and PP resolutions

-Dr Minkin from Russian Federation introduced this contribution which proposed:
+Mr Minkin from Russian Federation introduced this contribution which proposed:

 To continue TSAG’s work on streamlining WTSA and PP Resolutions.

 To identify specific instructions from PP-22 to ITU-T and to simplify/suppress WTSA Resolutions accordingly, referencing PP Resolutions where needed.